 Our ability to manage North American sea ducks is largely dependent on appropriate delineation of demographically or spatially independent sub-units.
 Population delineation is a necessary precursor for interpreting other management-relevant information, including monitoring, population dynamics, disease, and harvest.
 Available satellite telemetry data show that Barrow's Goldeneyes wintering in south-central Alaska, southeast Alaska, and southern British Columbia occupy discrete areas throughout the annual cycle suggesting existence of population structuring at these scales (Figure 1).
-Similarly, genetic and band-recovery data similarly show population differentiation across the Pacific Flyway (Pearce et al. 2014).
 Genetic signatures, in contrast, reflect both contemporary and historical dispersal patterns, which will provide insight on the levels of natal dispersal (i.e. gene flow) and connectivity among breeding areas.
 Therefore, it is valuable to employ a multi-technique approach to population delineation studies to generate a more comprehensive view of movement and dispersal of individuals; satellite telemetry data reveal current patterns of breeding and non-breeding site fidelity, whereas genetic markers reveal past and current patterns of natal and breeding dispersal (Chabot et al. 2012).